-⊃ 3.
-C The competent authority shall set ⊃ either of the following: C or

-(b) emission limit values that ensure that the emissions under normal operating conditions do not exceed the emission levels associated with the best available techniques as described in the BAT reference documents.
+3. The ○ [...] © competent authority shall set ○ emission limit values that ensure that, under normal operating conditions, emissions do not exceed the emission levels associated with the best available techniques as described in the BAT conclusions through either of the following: ©

-The competent authority shall set specific emission monitoring requirements to ensure that monitoring results are available for the same time periods and reference conditions as those emission levels associated with the best available techniques.
+2 (a) setting emission limit values that do not exceed the emission levels associated with the best available techniques 2 [...]
+Those emission limit values shall be expressed for the same or shorter periods of time and the same reference conditions as those emission levels associated with the best available techniques; with the best available techniques; ■

+(b) setting different emission limit values than those referred to under point (a).
-The competent authority shall assess compliance with this point at least annually by comparing monitoring results with the emission levels associated with the best available techniques.

-$\bigcirc$ [...] $\bigcirc$ $\bigcirc$ 4 $\bigcirc$ .
-By derogation from $\bigcirc$ [...] $\bigcirc$ paragraph $\bigcirc$ [...] $\bigcirc$ $\bigcirc$ 3 $\bigcirc$ , the competent authority may, in specific cases, on the basis of an assessment of the environmental and economic costs and benefits taking into account the technical characteristics of the installation concerned, its geographical location and the local environmental conditions, set emission limit values $\bigcirc$ [...] $\bigcirc$ deviating from those set by the application of paragraph 3 $\bigcirc$ .

-The competent authority shall provide the reasons for the derogation including the result of the assessment and the justification for the conditions imposed. □ [...] □ □ E □ mission limit values shall however not exceed the emission limit values set out in Annexes V to VIII, where applicable.

-The Commission may establish □ guidance specifying the □ criteria □ to be taken into account □ for the granting of the derogation referred to in this paragraph.
+• Where point (b) is applied the competent authority shall, at least annually, assess the results of emission monitoring in order to ensure that emissions under normal operating conditions have not exceeded the emission levels associated with the best available techniques. \bigcirc [] \bigcirc \bigcirc 4. \bigcirc By derogation from \bigcirc [] \bigcirc paragraph \bigcirc [] \bigcirc \bigcirc 3 \bigcirc , the competent authority may, in specific cases, on the basis of an assessment of the environmental and economic costs and benefits taking into account the technical characteristics of the installation concerned, its geographical location and the local environmental conditions, set emission limit values \bigcirc [] \bigcirc deviating from those set by the application of paragraph 3.
+The competent authority shall provide the reasons for the application of the preceding subparagraph including the result of the assessment and the justification for the conditions imposed.
+C \supset [] \subset \supseteq E \subset mission limit values shall however not exceed the emission limit values set out in Annexes V to VIII, where applicable.
+The Commission may establish guidance specifying the criteria to be taken into account for the \bigcirc [] \bigcirc \bigcirc application of \bigcirc this paragraph.
+The competent authorities shall re-assess the application of the first subparagraph as part of each reconsideration of the permit conditions pursuant to Article 22.

-□ [...] □ □ □ 5 □ Paragraphs 2 and 3 shall apply to the spreading of livestock manure and slurry outside the site of the installation referred to in point 6.6 of Annex I. Member States may include those requirements in measures other than a permit.

-□ [...] □ □ 6 □ The competent authority may grant temporary derogations from the requirements of paragraph 2 and from points (1) and (2) of □ [...] □ Article 12 for □ [...] □ the testing and use of emerging techniques □ for a total period of time not exceeding nine months, □ provided that □ [...] □ □ after the period specified, □ either □ the technique is □ stopped or the activity achieves at least the emission levels associated with the best available techniques.